Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Glowing Eyes of Doom: The Desolation of Smaug shows that not only do his eyes glow, they also seem to emit beams of light, much like in the Rankin-Bass animation, albeit with a more subtle effect.

 - Go Mad from the Isolation: Downplayed.
-According to Word of God, Smaug does have an element of loneliness in him after sitting in all that gold alone for so many years, furthering his need for stimulation and entertainment.
+Smaug has an element of loneliness in him after sitting in all that gold alone for so many years, furthering his need for stimulation and entertainment.
 It explains why he was willing to play Bilbo's game without destroying the hobbit then and there.

 - Greed: The reason he drove the dwarves out of their home.
 He possesses a literal mountain of gold, and isn't willing to part with one coin.